-LCEIS funding comes with strict requirements for fiscal capacity and accountability.
+Ryan White funding comes with strict requirements for fiscal capacity and accountability.

-Standard 26: Every recipient must have a fiscal and accounting system that is sufficient to assure compliance with state requirements.
+Standard 24: Every subrecipient must have a fiscal and accounting system that is sufficient to assure compliance with state and federal requirements.

-At a minimum, a recipient's fiscal and accounting system must demonstrate:
+At a minimum, a subrecipient's fiscal and accounting system must demonstrate all key aspects outlined in the National Monitoring Standards.